how can knowledge be transferred from games and applied into career performance?

 2) A myelin sheath is a fatty layer that wraps itself around our neurological connections in order to insulate and improve their performance.
 There are certain game mechanics that increase the production of myelin, like the combination of repetition, immediate feedback and mastering a game through its difficulty curve.
 As more myelin insulates the neurons, the faster the electrical signals used for communication between them travel across these networks.
 This means your thinking becomes faster, and this is how expertise are born (here’s a cool animation explaining myelination)

 Myelination is my theory as to how knowledge transfer from games occurs: You build new networks that can be used outside the game, then strengthen them through repetition.
 Now there’s the highly contextualized questions of what skills the game is creating and if its transferable outside that game into the real world.
 Not all games develop the same skills and not all skills are used in particular fields (these studies are relatively new so expect new insights in the future).
-Knowledge management has two terms I adopted to understand knowledge transfer from games: adaptation and exaptation.
+Dave Snowden and Steven Johnson have two terms I adopted to understand knowledge transfer from games: adaptation and exaptation.

 In biology adaptation refers to the evolution of a new trait for a specific purpose.
 In game design I use this term while referring to educational video games that were design with a specific learning objective.
 Lets use an example in the medical field where 3D virtual games are designed to help students train on how to operate on a patient in a realistic simulator.
 These simulators are very specific in their design and educational purposes.